-How to use it: Dab an orange spot concealer (like Giorgio Armani Master Corrector in Orange) along common places of discoloration like the upper cheekbones and under eye area.
+How to use it: Dab an orange spot concealer (we love the Giorgio Armani Master Corrector in Apricot) along common places of discoloration like the upper cheekbones and under eye area.
 Blend it out with a concealer brush or your finger, using rapid dabbing motions.
 When blending out the concealer on the under-eye area, work the product downward so it blends into the cheeks.

 Green Color Corrector

 What it does: Green concealer neutralizes redness and is ideal for covering up acne or skin sensitivities.

 How to use it: If dealing with facial redness, use a green primer and spread over areas commonly affected like the apples of the cheeks, tips of the nose and chin.
 Blend it onto the face well with a cosmetic sponge, using gentle dabbing motions, as rubbing it in too hard could trigger redness and irritation.
 When covering up smaller patches caused by acne, use a spot concealer (our favorite is Urban Decay Naked Skin Color Corrector in Green) on the areas of concern and blend with a concealer brush.

 What it does: Yellow concealers counteract blue and purple tones.
 They are most commonly used to lighten under-eye shadows and dark circles.
 They also work great as an eyeshadow primer!